sdegutis/sdegutis.github.io/index.md

 <p>This page contains a curated list of books (and a few videos by Venerable Fulton Sheen) that I have collected for myself, which explain and expand on these truths, so that by them I may learn how to be good and have a good life.
 Most of them have directly helped and benefited me, and a few seem like they will from a quick glance or by reputation.</p>

-<p>They are all public domain so far as I can tell.
-The books are all in PDF form.
-If you have an iPhone, when you download them, add them to the Books app and they will appear under the Library tab.
-On Android, they might be in the Documents app or something.</p>

 </blockquote>

 </details>